Job control and useful commands

 $ scontrol update JobId=<jobid> partition=high-mem

-If the job is already running adjusting the time limit must be done by an administrator.
+If the job is already running, adjusting the time limit must be done by an administrator.